 Taiwan News (TAIPEI) — A man has been arrested for allegedly vandalizing with feces a Taipei restaurant that was established to provide Hongkongers living in exile with work.

 Around noon on Friday (Oct.
-16), a masked figure dressed in black entered Aegis (保護傘) on Xinsheng South Road Sec.
-3 with a bucket of what was said to be chicken excrement.
+16), a masked figure dressed in black entered the Hong Kong protest-themed restaurant Aegis (保護傘) with a bucket of what was said to be chicken excrement.
 The intruder proceeded to splatter the bucket's contents in the kitchen, on the counter, and on a female employee before fleeing the scene.

 After viewing footage from CCTV cameras placed around the city, police tracked down and arrested the suspect, a 25-year-old male surnamed Mo (莫), early Saturday morning (Oct.
 17) in New Taipei City's Xizhi District, CNA reported.
 He is being investigated for destruction of property, intimidation, and public insult.